ttvpro007/ttvpro007.github.io/src/styling/README.md

 # 🎨 Portfolio Styling System

 A comprehensive, modular CSS architecture for the Portfolio project with a gamer-themed design system.
-This system follows a component-based approach with centralized theming and utilities.
+This system follows a component-based approach with centralized theming and utilities, with styles co-located with their respective components.

 ## 📁 Structure